kant/lung_cancer_2017/README.md

 ![plan](/docs/images/plan2.png)

 ---

+## Current status
+Version.0 is uploaded.
+There is eaxmple to train and test on very small dummy dataset (32 images).
+I don't expect the results to be good.
+But it will show that the implementation is correct and hopefully bug-free.
+Please see the folder "version.0".

+---
 ## references
 **[1] "U-Net: Convolutional Networks for Biomedical Image Segmentation" - Olaf Ronneberger, Philipp Fischer, Thomas Brox, MICCAI 2015**